Bit slicing: Software use on non-bit-slice hardware

 In more recent times, the term bit slicing was reused by Matthew Kwan to refer to the technique of using a general-purpose CPU to implement multiple parallel simple virtual machines using general logic instructions to perform single-instruction multiple-data (SIMD) operations.
 This technique is also known as SIMD within a register (SWAR).

 This was initially in reference to Eli Biham's 1997 article A Fast New DES Implementation in Software, which achieved significant gains in performance of DES by using this method.

-Bit-sliced quantum computers
+Bit-sliced superconducting computers

-To simplify the circuit structure and reduce the hardware cost of quantum computers (proposed to run the MIPS32 instruction set) a 50 GHz superconducting "4-bit bit-slice arithmetic logic unit (ALU) for 32-bit rapid single-flux-quantum microprocessors was demonstrated".
+To simplify the circuit structure and reduce the hardware cost of superconducting digital processors (proposed to run the MIPS32 instruction set) a 50 GHz superconducting "4-bit bit-slice arithmetic logic unit (ALU) for 32-bit rapid single-flux-quantum microprocessors was demonstrated".